 So far, we have not paid much attention to non-separable datasets.
-All the techniques we have learned are designed for the scenario where P is linearly separable.

 This lecture will give a good reason for this.
-We will learn a technique - called the kernel method - that maps a dataset into another space of higher dimensionality.
+We will learn a technique called the kernel method - that maps a dataset into another space of higher dimensionality.
 By applying the method appropriately, we can always guarantee linear separability.